ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 -------------------------------------

 Testing tango devices and systems can be a challenging task.
-One of the most common problems is to verify that in the SUT certain events and that they happen in the right order.
+One of the most common problems is to verify that in the SUT certain events occur and that they happen in the right order.
 This is particularly true when you are dealing with integration tests, where you have multiple devices and potentially multiple sub-systems that interact with each other.